Anchorsify/Anchorsify.github.io/_pages/Mist.md

  - Damage: (RES/10)d4
  - Speed: 6
  - Skeletal Modifications: Armor, Blades, Spurs, Realignment
+ - Tags: Slashing or Piercing

-Effects: While maintaining this technique, you may spend 4 AP to attack anyone in melee range using your bones.
+Effects: While maintaining this technique, as a Speed 0 action you may spend 4 AP to attack anyone in melee range using your bones.
 By raising the cost to 6 AP you can target everyone in melee range.
 You may attack with Dance of the Willow at most once every 10 IC, and the first time in battle you do so, it is considered a surprise attack.

-This is treated as a Speed 8 attack, though it does not allow you to move as part of the attack; you do not increase your IC because of this, but that Speed is used to determine viable defenses and the attack’s damage.
+This is treated as a Speed 8 attack, though it does not allow you to move as part of the attack; you do not increase your IC because of this but that Speed is used to determine viable defenses and the attack’s damage.
 You can spend additional AP to lower the effective Speed further.
 Parrying this attack reduces its damage by half and prevents it from inflicting wounds, rather than defending against it fully.

 You acquire a Skeletal Modification every time you spend AP to attack with Dance of the Willow, but not when you first use the technique and pay its Chakra cost.